golobby/config/README.md

 #### Feeding using Env

-An environment file could be a main or a secondary feeder.
+An environment file could be a main or a secondary feeder to override other feeder values.

 Because of different key names in env files, their names would be updated this way: